jessepav/lacygoill-wiki-backup/shell/shell.md

     $ ( find / -name '*'; true ) | wc -l
     $ pstree -lsp $(pidof find)
-    ... bash───bash───find~
+    ... bash───bash───find˜
-        │      │~
+        │      │˜
-        │      └ subshell~
+        │      └ subshell˜
-        │~
+        │˜
-        └ current shell from which the pipeline is executed~
+        └ current shell from which the pipeline is executed˜

 Similarly:

     $ while true; do find / -name '*'; done | wc -l
     $ pstree -lsp $(pidof find)
-    ... bash───bash───find~
+    ... bash───bash───find˜

 In the last example, the subshell is asked to execute a single `while` loop.
 But  a  loop may  execute  several  commands,  so  the subshell  considers  that